Is My Newborn Normal?

 Although this too looks scary, Hubbard says relax; the pulsating is normal, and the "soft spot" is tougher that you think.

 "It is supposed to be soft, because it allows for the rapid growth of the brain that occurs in the first year of life.
 But you can touch it; it's not that fragile," she says.
-Within 12 to 18 months the soft spot will resolve and your baby's skull will uniformly harden.
+Within 12 to 18 months the soft spot will usually resolve but it can take until the middle of the second year of life to close and your baby's skull will uniformly harden.
+There is also a soft spot in the back of the head which is smaller and many times not noticed, this spot resolves within 6 months of birth.